 Shifting your awareness or distracting yourself does not mean that you are avoiding or stuffing your feelings.
 “Obsessing” is not the same thing as “Processing.”
 It’s mentally picking at a scab that you are not allowing to heal.
 You have to get unstuck from the obsession phase in order for healthy new growth to occur.

-I hope that these techniques are helpful to you.
+That said, these techniques are powerful tools and I hope that they are helpful to you.
 I’d like to hear your thoughts about them.
 If you have other practices that you’ve used successfully, please share your strategies in the comments so that others who may be hurting can benefit from your wisdom.